Ed, Edd n Eddy: Casting

-Matt Hill, Samuel Vincent, and Tony Sampson were respectively cast as Ed, Double D, and Eddy.
+Matt Hill, Samuel Vincent, and Tony Sampson were respectively cast as Ed, Edd, and Eddy.
 David Paul "Buck" Grove and Keenan Christensen played the parts of Jonny 2×4 and Jimmy, respectively, while Sarah was voiced by Janyse Jaud.
 Peter Kelamis voiced Rolf, while Kathleen Barr was cast as Kevin.
 Nazz was voiced by Tabitha St. Germain in season 1, Jenn Forgie in season 3, and Erin Fitzgerald in seasons 2, 4, 5, and 6.
 Fitzgerald also played the part of May, one of the Kanker Sisters, except in season 3 when she was voiced by Jenn Forgie.
 The other two Kanker sisters, Marie and Lee, were voiced by Kathleen Barr and Janyse Jaud.
 Eddy's adult brother is mentioned frequently throughout the series but does not appear until Ed, Edd n Eddy's Big Picture Show, where he is voiced by series voice director Terry Klassen.

 Animation

 Antonucci, an advocate of hand-drawn animation, wanted to ensure Ed, Edd n Eddy was produced in a way similar to cartoons from the 1940s to 1970s.
-As a result, the series was the last major animated series to use traditional cel animation.
-Cels were shipped to South Korea for creating the initial animation, and then later edited back at Antonucci's a.k.a.
+As a result, the series was the last major animated series to use traditional cel animation, only switching to digital ink and paint in 2004.
+Cels were shipped to South Korea at Yeson Animation Studios for creating the initial animation, and then later edited back at Antonucci's a.k.a.
 Cartoon studio.

 To give the impression of movement, Ed, Edd n Eddy uses "boiling lines" or shimmering outlines which Antonucci likens to cartoons of the 1930s.
 IGN has compared it to Squigglevision, and Animation World Magazine wrote that the way the line varies and shakes gives the animation a distinctive and spontaneous feeling as if it were drawn by children.
 The boiling line is created by tracing off a drawing three times through sheets of paper.
 Antonucci explained that he felt it "helps keep the characters alive" and that he wanted to depart from other Cartoon Network series and pay homage to the classic cartoon era.

 All the children have multicoloured tongues; Antonucci said that the idea came after he saw his son and his friends with different-coloured tongues because of eating different candy while he was working on a storyboard.
 The characters went through several "walking cycles," a process used to determine how each character should walk or run, turn around, blink, etc. before the crew came up with the final product.